 We arrived in Coimbra after a weekend in Porto (read about it here) during rush hour, and since we didn’t know much about the city, we were just following the directions of our GPS to get to the hotel.
 However, the closer we got, the steeper and narrower the streets became.

-Tight narrow roads do not phase us after all of our European road trips, but these were some of the tightest and steepest we had ever driven on within a city.
-Even though our rental car was relatively small, we ended up taking a different route to our hotel as we were not confident that we could make a turn without scratching the car.
+Tight narrow roads do not phase us after all of our European road trips, but these were some of the tightest and steepest we ever drove within a city.
+Our rental car was relatively small, but we took a different route to our hotel as we were not confident that we could make the tight turn without scratching our car.

 A Day in Coimbra: Where to Stay

-We spent our one night in Coimbra at the Solar Antigo Luxury Coimbra which has very luxuriously designed hotel rooms.
+We spent our one night and day in Coimbra at the Solar Antigo Luxury Coimbra which has very luxuriously designed hotel rooms.

-Our room was on the first floor but because the hotel is on a hill, we had an amazing view of the city.
-The room was small but very unique and they even included free of charge champagne and cake in the evenings as well as breakfast in bed in the mornings.
+Our room was on the first floor but because the hotel is on a hill, there is an amazing view of the city.
+The room is small but very unique and they even included free of charge champagne and cake in the evenings!
+Not to mention breakfast in bed in the mornings.

 We didn’t spend much time in the hotel though as we hit the streets as fast as we could due to the rapidly setting sun.